Lucas-C/ludochaordic/content/2014-12-11-replicating-phpsessid-and-srctoken-session-authentication-with-mitmproxy.md

 ![mitmproxy terminal output screenshot](images/2014/Dec/mitmproxy_screenshot.png)

-Not only `mitmproxy` let you replay recorded traffic, you can also programmatically modify your requests using [inline scripts](http://mitmproxy.org/doc/scripting/inlinescripts.html).
+Not only `mitmproxy` let you replay recorded traffic, you can also programmatically modify your requests using scripts: <https://docs.mitmproxy.org/stable/addons-scripting/>.

 That's an awesome feature, and a few weeks ago I was able in no time to write a basic script that recorded the PHPSESSID cookie generated on the first request to the website, and inject it in the following requests.